tf-encrypted/tf-encrypted/docs/source/api/layers/relu.rst

     Relu(x) = max(0, x)

-In `tf-encrypted`, how `Relu` behaves will depend on the underlying protocol you are using.
+In TF Encrypted, how `Relu` behaves will depend on the underlying protocol you are using.

 | With :class:`~tf_encrypted.protocol.pond.Pond`, `Relu` will be approximated using `Chebyshev Polynomial Approximation`_